 As you can see, the color of the bulbs is white with a hint of blue, which matches my other LEDs quite well.
 Despite this being a pretty small bulb, it emits nice light and looks very good.
 The City Lights, unlike the DRL bulbs, come on when the parking lights or headlights are engaged, but are not typically on during daytime use – they’re basically the opposite of a daytime running light and usually only come on in night-time use.
 If you have bluer headlight bulbs such as 5000K+ D1S bulbs, then these LED City Lights will match those quite nicely, as opposed to the stock 194 halogen bulbs that look yellow in comparison.

 This is a very easy mod so not much else to write here – it’s a great value at under $15 with shipping and tax, and seems to work as well as other bulbs I’ve seen on sites like ECS Tuning for almost tripe the price!
 If you have any questions or issues, post in the comments.

 Adding Resistors (Optional)

 If you’d like to add resistors, you can pick up some fairly low watt and ohm resistors for this.
-While a number of different resistors will work, Audi’s CAN-BUS system only looks at Ohms, so pick up anything greater than 6hms with the lowest wattage you can find and you’ll be good.
-I went with these resistors, then ran the wires outside of the headlight and mounted to the inner fender:
+While a number of different resistors will work, Audi’s CAN-BUS system only looks at Ohms, so pick up anything greater than 6hms with the lowest wattage (50W) should be good: